Stack Exchange: Moderators and election process

-Moderators are responsible for managing the site, such as by following up on flagged posts, locking and protecting posts, suspending users, and deleting the worst posts on the site.
+Moderators are responsible for managing the site, such as by following up on flagged posts, locking and protecting posts, suspending users, and deleting the worst posts (including misinformation) on the site.
 According to the Stack Exchange philosophy, they should be minimally involved in the site.
 They are also expected to lead by example, as well as to show respect to other users.

 To become a moderator, users have to participate in an election.
 Elections are called as needed by the Stack Exchange Community Team for a designated number of seats.
 Users must first nominate themselves and have at least 300 reputation (3,000 on Stack Overflow and 1,000 on Math Stack Exchange), while also being in good standing, such as not having been suspended during the past year.
 Aside from introducing themselves and explaining why they would be a good moderator, users must also answer questions written by the community.
 Nominations can be withdrawn at any time.

 After this, users vote on the candidates in a primary, where the vote tally is made public.
 The top 10 nominees advance to the election stage, where any user with at least 150 reputation is allowed to vote.
 A ranked-choice voting system is used where users can rank all the candidates if they wish.
 Votes are tallied using the Meek STV method (single transferable vote) which allows fractional parts of a vote to be counted.